jafingerhut/tutorials/vm-ubuntu-20.04/README.md

 make -j2 check |& tee make-check-out.txt
 ```

-As of 2021-09-07, the p4c compiler passes all but 61 of its included
+As of 2021-11-01, the p4c compiler passes all but 60 of its included
 tests.

-The test named cpplint fails because Python2 is not installed on the
-system.
-Omitting Python2 is intentional for this VM.
-The cpplint
-test passes fine on other systems that have Python2 installed.

 There are 60 tests whose names begin with 'ebpf' and 'ubpf' that fail.
 They work fine in the continuous integration tests on the